JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/04_Basic_types.md

 3. boolean
 4. String

-Let's see how to use them:
+Let's see how they're used:

 ```dart
 void main() {